 Typical lab setup

 All TSG-supported research labs have been equipped with a Dell Precision T-series computer.
 You can find the exact type of your lab computer printed on the front of the case.
-The current model is the T3610, of which you can view the simplified specifications below.
+The current models are the T3610 and T5810, of which you can view the simplified specifications below.
 Consult a member of the TSG if you are not sure which computer you have been using for your past research.

 |Dell Precision T3610||Dell Precision T5810|